IulianIV/mtp/README.md

 14. **User profile** They can see blog posts, privileges etc.
 15. **Marketing UTM Analyzer** based on the URLs parsed by the URL parser.
     1. a URL is parsed there and checked if you want to add it to the UTm analyzer.
 Upon "yes" it will get passed to a database.
-    A better explanation to the functionality can be viewed as a template, check --> [this URL](http://127.0.0.1:5000/analytics/utm-analyzer-template) (TO BE MOVED FROM HERE TO OWN MODULE).
     This analysis should be done only on URLs that contain UTM tags.
 The stats reporting for URL reports a general overview, this will be more specific.
-    2. Eventually, a module that handles custom marketing parameters should be added (maybe if the user selects if a UTL is deemed as marketing)
+    2. Eventually, a module that handles custom marketing parameters should be added (maybe if the user selects if a UTL is deemed as marketing

-General App Wide TODOs:

-2. Make sure **SQLAlchemy is implemented everywhere** a database connection is needed.
-3. [x] **Basic Multiple Users** Have databases populated with details from the currently logged-in user.
-Show data accordingly.
-4. **Add permissions**.
-What can a standard user do and what can an admin do?
-   1. _Admin_: Can see and do everything;
-   2. _Spectator_: Can only view;
-   3. _Editor_: Can't see and use unit tests, dataflow;
-5. **Revamp the authentication logic**.
-   1. User login;
-   2. User logout;
-   3. User forgot password;
-   4. User Registering.
-6. **E-mail notifications** and e-mail management (for authentication purposes and newsletters)
-7. Try implementing **class abstraction** where necessary.
-8. Add a "help me/about" section in the menu with general info.

 # App Structure

 The app is structured using Flask Factory with Blueprints for the possibility to seamlessly create new apps.
 Using Blueprints also improves portability.

-The disadvantage is that it more than often has circular import issues.
-More than often, circular imports can be fixed by not calling a package or functionality before it has been successfully loaded
-(this is more likely to throw a `app out of context` error).

-In certain cases (more often that necessary) imports can be added at the end of the file.
-(this is not a PEP recommendation, but it is accepted when absolutely necessary)

 The project is structured the following way:
 * Project folder-